Frequently Asked Questions

 VLA assists low-income artists with their arts-related legal issues.
 “Artist” includes almost any artistic discipline, including, but not limited to, visual arts, design, dance, theater, film, and music.
 VLA assists artists with “arts-related legal issues,” meaning legal issues arising as a result of artistic work.
 For example, intellectual property issues, contracts, application for an artist visa, or incorporation of arts-related businesses and non-profits, among others.

 VLA cannot assist artists with criminal matters, domestic relations matters, landlord-tenant matters unrelated to their art, and business advice.
 Also, VLA is not able to assist on legal issues that do not have any connection to New York.

-Yes, VLA works with individuals and with arts-related organizations, including corporations and non-profit organizations.
+Yes, VLA works with individuals and with arts-related organizations, including both for-profit and non-profit organizations.

-For long-term legal issues, VLA has a network of lawyers, who volunteer their services on a pro bono basis to represent VLA members.
+For long-term legal issues, VLA has a network of lawyers, who volunteer their services on a pro bono free basis to represent VLA members.
 To be eligible for this long-term assistance through VLA, the member must demonstrate financial need and have the legal issue further reviewed in a legal consultation or clinic.
 VLA Staff Attorneys do not provide ongoing legal representation on any matter.

 Pro bono means that volunteer attorneys give legal services free of charge.

 Yes.
-As a non-profit organization, VLA collects fees to cover administrative costs, which enables VLA to serve the arts community.
 VLA works on a membership structure.
 Fees vary based on whether you are a member or a nonmember, an individual or an organization.
+As a non-profit organization, VLA collects these membership fees to cover administrative costs, which enables VLA to serve the arts community.